A look at different pricing strategies a firm may use to try and increase profitability, market share and gain greater brand loyalty.

 - Premium pricing.
 This occurs when a firm makes a good more expensive to try and give the impression that it is better quality, e.g. ‘premium unleaded fuel’, fashion labels.

 - Price Discrimination.
 This involves charging a different price to different groups of consumers to take advantage of different elasticities of demand.
-There are different types of price discrimination from second degree to third degree.
+There are different types of price discrimination from first degree to third degree.

 - Reference Pricing.
 This involves setting an artificially high price to be able to later offer discounts on previously advertised price.